clintcarter1999/JokesAPI/README.md

 ## Design Decisions and Knowlege Gaps
 I typically take a more collaborative approach.
 This includes communicating with all stakeholders to define measurable customer interests, discover the knowledge gaps, setting measurable goals, and working towards the vision of the expected product/service.  ***Stakeholders :*** *customers, product owners, project managers, software leads, other developers, quality assurance/testing, release/build management, etc.*

 My knowledge gaps mostly revolved around .Net Core.
-However, there were questions how to measure success on a few of the items:
+However, there were questions on how to measure success on a few of the items:

  - **how to handle 2 million Jokes?**
 	 - **Pushback**:  How do we measure what is "acceptable?"